 But only a bit disappointed.
 This is still a lens that will find room in my bag for many situations.
 It's not going to be my landscape wide angle: I'll carry the 12mm Olympus for that.
 It also doesn't have quite enough subject isolation at 35mm f/2.8, so I'll carry the 45mm Olympus for that.

 Which brings me to my verdict: if you need fast-but-flexible all in one lens, the 12-35mm f/2.8 is your only real choice at the moment (the other is the Olympus 12-40mm f/2.8).
 If you just need fast and don't care about flexibility, the primes can easily outperform this lens, because it has a few too many weaknesses.

 Recommended if you need the aperture speed and don't mind the optical corrections needed review source: lens purchased from Amazon

-Support this site by purchasing your 12-35mm from the following vendor:
+Support this site by purchasing from this advertiser: